krmgns/cryptee/README.md

 For Cryptee/2.0, PHP/7.4 or newer version is required, but older versions (1.0, 1.1, 1.2) work with PHP/5.4 as well.

-You can install it via (Composer)[https://getcomposer.org/] using `composer require k-gun/cryptee` command.
+You can install it via [//getcomposer.org/](Composer) using the command below on console:

+`composer require k-gun/cryptee`

 ```php
 use Cryptee\Cryptee;